The Most Powerful Leadership Phrase

 How hard is it to have a conversation?

-Well, we are all busy, but the few minutes that it takes to pick up the phone and let someone know that you have their back will reap massive rewards in terms of trust and clarity.
+Well, we are all busy, but the few minutes it takes to pick up the phone and let someone know that you have their back will reap massive rewards in terms of trust and clarity.

 In my work as a leadership consultant and coach, I find that leaders are great at broadcasting but sadly lacking in creating conversation and dialogue.